qgis/QGIS-Website/content/resources/installation-guide/index.md

 {{< rich-content-end >}}
 {{< rich-box-end >}}

-Update your repository information to reflect also the just added QGIS one:
+Update your repository information to also reflect the newly added QGIS one:

 ```
 sudo apt update